Nthompson096/windows-server-configs/README.md

 4) On line 3 change "DECLARE @scriptMinorVersion int = (11)" to "DECLARE @scriptMinorVersion int = (51)"
 the "11" is a typo

-5) Restore ownership, if cant the make "Everyone" owner
+5) make "Everyone" the owner

 6) Re-run post install config